 My family’s Fra Diavolo holiday tradition

 Shrimp Fra Diavolo has been a holiday tradition in my family as far back as I can remember.
 We have it on Christmas Eve as part of the Feast of Seven Fishes celebration.

 My mom would cook a homemade spicy sauce made with tomatoes, garlic, chili, and oil that’d simmer all day long.
 She’d serve it with shrimp, all tossed with a big pile of spaghetti or linguini.

 It’s always been my favorite part of our huge Christmas Eve meal, and I’ve tried to carry on the tradition of a homemade sauce, although I swap zucchini noodles for the spaghetti to keep it gluten free and Paleo.

 Honestly, though, I’m just not that into spending a ton of time cooking on holidays.
 I know, that’s basically heresy for a food blogger!
 But I love taking a break from everything on holidays to enjoy the time with my kids, and that means even taking a break the things I love, like cooking!
 So store-bought sauce it is!

 Plus, it’s been scientifically proven that opening a jar of Rao’s Fra Diavolo sauce is one thousand percent easier than making it myself.

-With a sauce that’s already made with just a few compliant ingredients, the only thing left to do is switch zucchini noodles for the pasta.
+- Spiralize the Zucchini.
 I prefer zucchini noodles spiralized on the widest setting for a big, hearty zoodle that really stands up to the sauce.